zumasys/mvsendgrid/README.md

       *       ]
       *    },
       *   "result": {
-      *      "status":"error or ok",
+      *      "status":"error or ok", /* This is status msg from Sendgrid or a http code, yea bad but it is legacy
-      *      "statusmsg:"status msg"
+      *      "statusmsg:"status msg",
+      *      "wcalldebug": "wcall object", /* html from original curl statement */
       *    }
       *
       *  }